 That 14th floor pool area is the one that caught on fire in July of 2015.
 No one was seriously injured, thankfully.

 The third pool is on the 17th floor of the East Tower operating as a day club.
 It features a shallow pool, gaming, private cabanas with their own infinity pools, and DJs from the adjacent nightclub.

 Speaking of which, Marquee is the main nightlife component, a multi-level space with a big booming dance floor; a smaller “Library” space complete with books, a fireplace, and a pool table; and an ultralounge space called Boombox that offers big windows overlooking The Strip.
-Other bars and lounges include Vesper Bar, Chandelier, and Bond bars plus Book and Stage that doubles as a sports book and entertainment lounge and more.
+Other bars and lounges include Vesper Bar and Chandelier.

 Finally we get to the rooms.
 There are nearly 3,000 of them in two towers – the sort of squarish East Tower is the one closest to The Strip, while the longer West Tower stretches back toward Vdara and the rest of CityCenter.

 City rooms are fairly standard hotel accommodations albeit done with a lot more style.
 They are 460 square feet, so above average, and they come with two queen or one king bed, a couple of chairs, a desk, a flat screen TV, and a swank bathroom with a shower stall (no bathtub).
 They are gorgeously decorated with modernist lines, soft fabrics, and lots of visual pizzazz.

 City Studio rooms are 630 square feet and have a large seating area with its own TV and a mini-bar in addition to the sleeping area, all done in dramatic black and white with bursts of color in the drapes, throw pillows, curtains, and art work.
 They also have generously sized, beautifully designed bathrooms with double shower heads.